- Search The Registry

 On this date in 1898, the Wilmington race riot took place, which became a landmark in North Carolina history.

 Over a century later, some details are still in question.
 The number of victims, for example, is disputed with the total running from the coroner's 14 to unconfirmed reports of scores or even hundreds of deaths.
-All of the reported victims were African American.
+All of the reported victims were Black.
 Reports circulated in the midst of the violence of the shooting of a white man, Will Mayo.
 His fate still remains a mystery.
 More certain is the fact that the event marked the climax of the white supremacy campaign of 1898 and a turning point in the state's history.

 What had particularly incensed Waddell and others was the publication in August of an editorial in the Wilmington Daily Record, a local Black-owned newspaper.
 Alex Manly, the editor, charged that "poor white men are careless in the matter of protecting their women" and that "our experience among poor white people in the country teaches us that women of that race are not any more particular in the matter of clandestine meetings with colored men than the white men with the colored women."
 The sexually charged editorial, reprinted across the state, provided Democrats with an issue to inflame racial tensions as election day approached.